-- b.
-A seniority unit for purposes of this Article shall consist of the following: - 1) Each individual institution of the Departments of Public Welfare, Education and Corrections and each individual university of the Pennsylvania State System of Higher Education. - 2) Each individual institution, district office, employee health services unit, and Harrisburg Headquarters of the Department of Health. - 3) Each individual institution, district office, and Harrisburg Headquarters of the Bureau of Vocational Rehabilitation. - c.
-Employees who served in the Armed Forces of the United States during periods of time listed below shall be responsible for providing proof of military service to their human resource officer within sixty (60) calendar days of their first day of work in order to receive seniority credit in accordance with the Preference in Public Employment Act of 1945, P.L.
-837. Failure to provide the required proof of service during the time period shall bar the employee or Alliance from claiming credit for such service at a later date.
-Applicable periods are as follows: - 1) World War I April 6, 1917 November 11, 1918 - 2) World War II December 7, 1941 September 2, 1945 - 3) Korea June 25, 1950 July 27, 1953 - 4) Vietnam August 5, 1964 January 28, 1973 - d.
+b.
+A seniority unit for purposes of this Article shall consist of the following:

+1) Each individual institution of the Departments of Public Welfare, Military & Veterans Affairs and Corrections and each individual university of the Pennsylvania State System of Higher Education.

+2) Each individual institution, district office, employee health services unit, and Harrisburg Headquarters of the Department of Health.

+3) Each individual branch office of the Bureau of Disability Determination (BDD), the Harrisburg BDD district office and the Hiram G. Andrews Center c.
+Employees who served in the Armed Forces of the United States during periods of war in which the United States was or is engaged as listed below shall be responsible for providing proof of military service to their human resource officer within 60 days of their first day of work or 60 days after discharge or release from active duty during a current period of war in order to receive seniority credit in accordance with the Veterans' Preference Act, 51 Pa.
+C.S.
+7107 et seq.
+Failure to provide the required proof of service during the time period shall bar the employee or Union from claiming credit for such service at a later date.
+Applicable periods of war are as follows:

+- 1) World War II December 7, 1941 September 2, 1945 - 2) Korea June 25, 1950 July 27, 1953 - 3) Vietnam August 5, 1964 January 28, 1973 - 4) Persian Gulf August 2, 1990 August 31, 1991 - 5) War on Terrorism September 11, 2001 to date determined by the Adjutant General (Department of Military and Veterans Affairs) pursuant to 51 Pa.
+C.S.
+7101 d.
 Seniority credit for each employee is maintained as a total number of days.
 Employees will accrue seniority in accordance with the following procedures: the number of regular hours paid each biweekly pay period plus the number of hours for unpaid leave of absence of one year or less will be accumulated.
 This total number of hours will be divided by 7.5 and rounded up to the next higher day.
-The result will be added to the employee's accumulated total. - Section 2.
+The result will be added to the employee's accumulated total.

+Section 2.
 The following shall constitute a break in service: resignation, separation for just cause, retirement, absence without leave for five (5) consecutive working days, failure to report within ten (10) working days of recall, expiration of recall period, failure to report after leave, and acceptance of other employment while on leave.
 This shall not restrict the Employer's right to take whatever personnel action it deems warranted for any of the above.
 If service is broken by any of the above, the employee shall lose seniority.
 If an employee is returned within one year after such break in service, he/she shall be entitled to credit for seniority purposes the time accrued up to the time the break in service occurred, but shall not be entitled to any credit for the time represented by such break in service.